amirci/amirci.github.io/_posts/2024-11-14-ramda-cheatsheet-curry-and-composition.markdown

 ### Last but not least

-Sometimes is not the last argument that we would need to fix to a value, how can we use `curry` in that case?
+Sometimes, it's not the last argument that needs to have a fixed value, how can we use `curry` in that case?

 From the docs: